 The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO.

 The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
-[The RFO] shall be responsible for the collection of all amounts due to the council.
+The RFO shall be responsible for the collection of all amounts due to the council.

-Any sums found to be irrecoverable and any bad debts shall be reported to the council by [the RFO] and shall be written off in the year.
+Any sums found to be irrecoverable and any bad debts shall be reported to the council by the RFO and shall be written off in the year.
 The council’s approval shall be shown in the accounting records.

 All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
 The origin of each receipt shall clearly be recorded on the paying-in slip or other record.